TeachinArt.com

 • Learn how to do pinching-in when the pot gets out of control.

-• Which tools to use scraping and smearing of clay.
+• Which tools to use when scraping and smearing clay objects.

-• How to pinch the body and all the other elements of the teapot.
+• How to pinch the teapot body, spout, and all the other elements of the teapot.

-• How to make a lid that do not fall off when pouring tea.
+• How to make a teapot lid that do not fall off when pouring tea.

 Trimming a pinch pot